Camping at Oktoberfest - Your Options

 - -Basic facilities

-Wild Camping - Not Allowed!
+Wild Camping - Not Allowed

 Wild camping (camping outside designated campgrounds) is illegal in Bavaria and strictly enforced in Munich, especially during Oktoberfest.
 Police regularly patrol parks and green spaces.
 Fines start at €50 and can go much higher.
 Don't risk it - use an official campsite.